sonalsingh99/autoRefresh/README.md

 # autoRefresh
-a program to auto refresh after given interval and for gien time
+a program to auto refresh after given interval and for given time